-The Michael L. Britton Memorial Observatory, on top of the conical structure adjacent to the Tome Science Building, consists of a 24-inch Ritchey-Chrétien telescope with an Apogee AP7 512 x 512 charge-coupled device (CCD) camera.
+The Michael L. Britton Memorial Observatory, on top of the conical structure adjacent to Tome Hall, consists of a 24-inch Ritchey-Chrétien telescope with an SBIG STXL-6303E 2048 $\times$ 3072 charge-coupled device (CCD) camera.
 The CCD comes equipped with UBVRI filters and is used for imaging and multicolor photometry of variable stars and asteroids.
 The telescope supports student/faculty research and gathers synoptic observations that can provide data for student projects.